Toffee1347/repeat-bot/README.md

+_Note: This should not be used maliciously in anyway and was only created as a result of a request from a friend_

 # Repeat Bot

 Repeat bot is a simple Discord bot that repeats a message sent by a specified user.
 Its built using [Discord.js](https://discord.js.org/).